michaeluno/admin-page-framework/readme.txt

 = 3.7.6 =
 - Added the `skip_confirmation` argument for the `submit` field type, which skips submit confirmation.
+- Fixed a bug that resetting options did not show a message since v3.5.3.
 - Fixed a bug that page titles got doubled in the `<title>` tag.
+- Changed the timing of resetting options and sending contact form emails of the `submit` field type to after the validation hooks so that the user can cancel their actions.

 = 3.7.5 - 2015/12/18 =
 - Reduced the number of database queries used in framework widget forms.